-An essay about the aesthetics of Shanghai as the last sci-fi city, originally published in LEAP Magazine (Special Shanghai Art021 Fair Edition, November 2014)
+An essay about the aesthetics of Shanghai as the last sci-fi city, originally published in LEAP Magazine (Special Shanghai Biennale Edition, November 2014)

 Spike Jonze’s film HER (2013) is a science fiction romance in which a lonely man (played by Joaquin Phoenix) falls in love with an artificially intelligent operating system (voiced by an unseen Scarlett Johansson).

 Upon the movie’s release, it was lauded as much for its understated art direction as for its examination of (trans-)human relationships in a digital age.
 As we all know, the production design of the future is as or more important than its narratives.
 In notable contrast to the cold aesthetics of most sci-fi films — silver metals, matte black, aggressively stylized clothing — HER’s future is warm and surprisingly familiar: blond wood, muted light, excessively “normal” fashion (perhaps anticipating the recent “normcore” phenomenon), and Apple-esque user-interfaces on apps and gadgets.
 Nostalgia is present through actual retro references (the hero’s skeumorphic mobile phone is inspired by the mechanical solidity of a 1960s Zippo cigarette lighter), as well as touches that are so “of the moment” they are preemptively vintage (the Wii-style videogame animated by David O’Reilly).